 An abundance of local festivals and markets, fascinating historical sites, and beautiful sightseeing begs anyone to explore Niagara on the Lake.
 The Niagara peach festival remains a tradition in which spectators can try food and wines inspired by the summer harvest.
-In the winter, the icewine festival is a marvelous opportunity to get a taste of one of Canada’s most prized exports.
+In the winter, the ice wine festival is a marvelous opportunity to get a taste of one of Canada’s most prized exports.
 It’s also worth checking out the Wednesday Supermarket, a local event with food trucks serving Niagara’s best in a relaxed picnic setting.
 Experience the lore of the town by going on a ghost walk, play on the oldest golf course in North America, and witness war re-enactments at the old Fort George.
 Niagara on the Lake also offers world class spas that are sure to add pleasure to your stay.

 Watch & Listen

-A wonderful part of Niagara culture are the multiple opportunities to experience live theatre and music.
-Jackson Triggs and Stratus Winery host the Jazz and Blues festival in August, and for those looking for a more classical music experience, the Niagara Symphony is worth checking out.
-The Shaw Festival is a well known Canadian theatre festival located right here in town, producing compelling shows that have earned the festival its fame.
+A wonderful part of Niagara culture is the multiple opportunities to experience live theatre and music.
+Jackson Triggs and Stratus Winery host the Jazz and Blues festival in August, and for those looking for a more classical music experience, the Niagara Symphony is worth checking out. the-town-watch-listen-2The Shaw Festival is a well known Canadian theatre festival located right here in town, producing compelling shows that have earned the festival its fame.
 Whatever the occasion, Niagara on the Lake offers an endless array of entertainment.